lorin/devstack-vm/README.md

 The VM is accessible at 192.168.27.100

-You can use ssh to access it using `vagrant` as username and password, or use the provided `id_vagrant` private key to avoid typing a password.

-You can also type `vagrant ssh` to start an ssh session.
+You can type `vagrant ssh` to start an ssh session.

 Note that you do not need to be logged in to the VM to run commands against the OpenStack endpoint.

 ## Loading OpenStack credentials